junxit/us-congress-bills-109/bill.md

   - **(2)** is under the age of 19 years;
   - **(3)** is a student who is enrolled and in good standing at a secondary school in the United States or Poland;
   - **(4)** has been accepted for up to one academic year of study in a program of study abroad approved for credit at such school; and
-  - **(5)** meets any other qualifications that the President may establish for purposes of the program.
+  - **(5)** meets any other qualifications that the President Secretary of State may establish for purposes of the program.
 - **(e)** *Program elements* Under the youth exchange program, eligible participants selected for participation in the program shall—
   - **(1)** live in and attend a public secondary school in the host country for a period of one academic year;
   - **(2)** while attending public school in the host country, undertake academic studies in the host country, with particular emphasis on the history, constitution, and political development of the host country;